epsteinlib/epsteinlib/README.md

 [6] R. Crandall.
 “Unified algorithms for polylogarithm, L-series, and zeta variants”.
 Algorithmic Reflections: Selected Works.
 PSIpress, 2012

 [7] Andreas A. Buchheit, Torsten Keßler, and Kirill Serkh.
-"On the computation of lattice sums without translational invariance". arXiv preprint arXiv:2403.03213.
+"On the computation of lattice sums without translational invariance".
+Mathematics of Computation (Oct.
+2024)

+[8] Andreas A. Buchheit, Jonathan Busse, and Ruben Gutendorf.
+"Computation and properties of the Epstein zeta function with high-performance implementation in EpsteinLib". arXiv preprint arXiv:2412.16317 (2024).